niyorn/browser-technologies/opdracht2/README.md

     }
 ```

 We're using a try/catch instead of if/else because if we're checking it with if/else the if/else will give a undifined back, but we know it does exist.
-With a try/catch it will trying to execute the function or else it will gives an error.
+With a try/catch it will trying to execute the function or else it will give an error.

 ### addEventListener
-Add lastly we need to check if the browser support the syntax *addEventListener*, because we're checking if the user have clicked on the hamburger menu or not.
+And lastly we need to check if the browser support the syntax *addEventListener*, because we want to check if the user have clicked on the hamburger menu.

 ```javascript
     //Check support for addEventListner